 (c) A contractor performing such relocation or removal activities at the direction of the commission, an officer officers of the commission, or a law enforcement agency or officer, or a governmental subdivision, when the governmental subdivision has received authorization for the relocation or removal from a law enforcement officer or agency, pursuant to this section must be licensed in accordance with applicable United States Coast Guard regulations where required; obtain and carry in full force and effect a policy from a licensed insurance carrier in this state to insure against any accident, loss, injury, property damage, or other casualty caused by or resulting from the contractor's actions; and be properly equipped to perform the services to be provided.
+Section 30.
+Except as otherwise expressly provided in this

 Section 30.
-Except as otherwise expressly provided in this act, this act shall take effect July 1, 2021.
+Except as otherwise expressly provi act, this act shall take effect July 1, 2021.